d-w-moore/new_d2c/README.md

-# Running SLURM on ubuntu 16 or 18
+# Installing & Running SLURM on ubuntu 16 or 18

 ```
 sudo apt install slurm-wlm